 Bremerton 2 Bridges Tidal Race - 2021

 The Bremerton 2 Bridges Tidal Race takes advantage of the Port Washington Narrow’s fast tidal current.
-The other first annual race was cancelled in 2020 for Covid-19.

 The 8 mile course starts from Lyons Park just after the beginning of the ebb (outgoing tide) and shoot down the Narrows under two bridges using the swift current.

-Skills Tip: Learning to ‘eddy hop’ or paddle up current using eddies will get you back to Lyons Park faster and easier.
+Skills Tip: Learn to ‘eddy hop’ or paddle up current using eddies will get you back to Lyons Park faster and easier.
 Check out my Tidal Rapids class in Deception Pass to get bomber skills in tidal currents.

-VERY IMPORTANT – Covid-19 Safety Measures in Place.
+VERY IMPORTANT – Covid-19 Safety Measures in Place: